biocompibens/ALFA/README.md

 Dependencies:
   - Bedtools suite (v2.20.0 and above)
-  - python libs: argparse, pysam, copy, subprocess, matplotlib, re, progressbar, multiprocessing
+  - python libs: argparse, pysam, copy, subprocess, matplotlib, re, progressbar2, multiprocessing

 ## Quick start
 There is a [quick start](https://github.com/biocompibens/ALFA/tree/master/Quick_start) in the respository in order to test the tool installation.
 To do so, one can go in the directory and run the following command: